The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/2-css.md

 In addition to beautifying our page, colors can make a page easier to navigate by visually distinguishing sections from each other.

+We will most commonly be setting the background color and text color of our elements:

 ```css
 /* These colors will be inherited by all elements */
 body {